hsand/pia-wg/README.md

 - added new /interface/wireguard/peers
 - added new /ip/dns/static
 ```
 You'll then have an interface named wg-pia-il, and it's up to you to configure what traffic routes through it.
-A static dns entry for the PIA gateway IP is added as 'gw-<ifname>' to help you identify it.
+A static dns entry for the PIA gateway IP is added as 'gw-wg-pia-il' to help you identify it.

 If an interface of the supplied name already exists, its settings will be updated.
 To remove interfaces, use the `-d` option:
 ```